- Home - Ms. Chakraborty

 - Flash drive

-Class Prerequisites: Since Chemistry involves lot of mathematics it is important that you are currently enrolled in or have already passed Algebra II.
-Please talk to me personally if you have not met this requirement.
+Class Prerequisites: Since Chemistry involves lot of mathematics it is preferred that you are

 Class Behavior: KEY word is RESPECT